Updated: Jul 20

 “I should have done that better.”

-Some people call it pessimistic but I have always held the theory that if I imagine the worst then I can prepare myself for it and nothing can catch me out.
-However, I have finally realised over the last few years that I spend hours and hours worrying and preparing for the worst-case scenario until I convince myself that this is the only possible outcome.
-By the time I get around to doing anything I am exhausted and a nervous wreck!
-On many occasions, I have completely talked myself out of doing something because I am that convinced it will be a disaster.
+Many of my clients hold the theory that if they imagine the worst then they can prepare themselves for it and nothing can catch them out.
+I used to think like this myself.
+However, I finally realised that I spent hours and hours worrying and preparing for the worst-case scenario until I convinced myself that this was the only possible outcome.
+By the time I got around to doing anything I was exhausted and a nervous wreck!
+On many occasions in the past, I completely talked myself out of doing something because I was that convinced it would be a disaster.
 That's NOT helpful.
 I now imagine the best case and prepare myself for success.
 I teach my clients how they can do the same.

-I am way more worried about what others will think of me than what I actually think of myself, which is crazy, isn’t it?
-Not least because they probably aren’t really thinking anything in particular and, if they are, it is most likely a very brief, passing thought.
-Also, the likelihood is that I will never know exactly what they are thinking anyway.
-So, as I can’t know, I assume it is negative.
+I was always way more worried about what others thought of me than what I actually thought of myself, which is crazy, isn’t it?
+Not least because they probably weren't really thinking anything in particular and, if they were, it was most likely a very brief, passing thought.
+As you can never know what someone is thinking, it's a pointless exercise trying to guess.
+You often end up imagining the worst.

 “I bet they think I’m a right idiot!”